april-tools/gekcs/README.md

-# How to Turn Your Knowledge Graph Embeddings into Generative Models via Probabilistic Circuits
+# How to Turn Your Knowledge Graph Embeddings into Generative Models

-This repository contains the code for reproducing the experiments of the paper _"How to Turn Your Knowledge Graph Embeddings into Generative Models via Probabilistic Circuits"_, which has been accepted at NeurIPS 2023.
+This repository contains the code for reproducing the experiments of the paper _"How to Turn Your Knowledge Graph Embeddings into Generative Models"_, which has been accepted at NeurIPS 2023.

 Inspired by state-of-the-art models of link prediction (e.g., ComplEx), we introduce a novel class of tractable generative models of triples in a knowledge graph (called GeKCs)